jasondchambers/config-zsh/README.md

 &rarr; to accept a zsh auto suggestion

-typora Render a markdown file (Omarchy)
+typora Render a markdown file

 ### Installation